nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Target user profile

-* has a need to manage a significant number of foods in the fridge
+* has a needs to manage a significant number of foods in the fridge
 * has a tendency to forget expiry date and location of the food stored
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI app

 ### Value proposition

-* Provide ease of monitoring of food in the fridge which allow user to know which food is expiring soon and what requires topping up
+* Provides ease of monitoring of food in the fridge which allows user to know which food is expiring soon and what requires topping up
-* Allow for easier search of food in fridge
+* Allows for easier search of food in fridge
-* Allow tracking of past food items in the fridge
+* Allows tracking of past food items in the fridge

 ## User Stories